 For many churchgoers, pews hold sentimental appeal.
 The older members of your congregation likely grew up sitting in pews and may view them as a more traditional option than individual seats.

-Pews have served churches well for many years and many still appreciate their tradition and beauty.
-But overwhelmingly, American churches are selecting the many practical advantages of worship chairs over pews.
+A major concern for many churches is attracting millennials.
+Younger families and people new to church appreciate the appearance, comfort and flexibility of chair seating over pews.
+Pews have served churches well for years and many still appreciate their tradition and beauty.
+But overwhelmingly, American churches are selecting the practical advantages of worship chairs over pews.